muhammadtalhas/piMirror/README.md

-## piMirror
+## piMirror (#ProjectFairyTale)
-Work in Progress of interactive mirror Running on a Raspberry pi.
-Mirror will support multiusers with nfc based login system.
+A interactive, voice controlled, multi-user mirror!
+A challenge to myself to make my own version of the hit project with new feautes and from scratch!
 Huge inspiration from Michael Teeuw and his 'Magic Mirror'

 ## Current features
 * Time
+* Weather
+* Traffic Map + travel time
+* Log in System using NFC based Phones
+* Music Player
+* News ticker
+* Google Calendar Integration (Other Calendars work Too!)

 ##Planned Features
-* Weather
-* Calendar
-* Web based Authentification
-* Traffic
+* Uber integration
+* Philips Hue voice Controled Lights
-* Maps
+* Social Media integration
-* Music
+* NEST Thermostat integration
-* List keeps growing!

 ## Installation
+* Installation Tutorial will be created once a stable version of the software is created (Pending feedback from you guys!)

+## Dependencies
-Stay Tuned for installation!
+* Stay Tuned for comprehensive list

-## Built With
+## Demo
-* Stay Tuned!
+* Coming VERY soon :)